-While I'm definitely not afraid to experiment when needed I'll also use proven recording techniques in the recording studio.
-I'll regularly post in my blog on this.
+While I’m definitely not afraid to experiment when needed I’ll also use proven recording techniques in the recording studio.
+I’ll regularly post in our blog

 If it means we’ll use 1 microphone to get the best result we’ll do it and if it means using 5 microphones we’ll do it too.
 In other words: whatever sounds best.

 The recording studio is located at the Koningsweg 52A in Winterswijk and offers 2 rooms:

 A recording room of 24m² and a control room of 13 m².

 Both rooms are built with the goal to be versatile in use and with a reliable acoustic.
 Through the use of movable acoustic panels the acoustic can be changed quickly and easily from ”live” to ”dry”.
 These so called gobos make sure we have a perfect acoustic setting suited for every recording.

 My primary DAW for mixing and mastering is Steinberg’s Cubase.